kmmawela17/kmmawela17/README.md

 - 👀 I'm interested in coding, web development, system development and app development.
 - 🌱 I'm currently learning to code in Java.
 - 💞️ I'm looking forward to collaborating online with professionals and colleagues.
-- 📫 How to reach me:Email: kmmawela@gmail.com / kmmawela@outlook.com / kmmawela@yahoo.co.uk, Cell: 071 582 2888
+- 📫 How to reach me: email: kmmawela@gmail.com / kmmawela@outlook.com / kmmawela@yahoo.co.uk, Cell: 071 582 2888
 - 😄 Pronouns: Phaahla
 - ⚡ Fun fact: "Work is either fun or drudgery, it depends on your attitude.
 I like fun." - Colleen Barrett